Galen’s medical doctrine dominated the Western and Arab worlds for close to 1500 years.

 Galen returned to Pergamon as an elite physician.
 He had spent 12 years learning all of the different doctrines of ancient medicine from around the Mediterranean.
-He had seen ineffective techniques and effective techniques, and he had applied his own skills to developing a range of effective methods.
+He had seen ineffective techniques and effective techniques, and now applied his own skills to developing a range of effective methods.

-It is easy to believe that knowledge of the relationship between diet and health is a modern thing.
-Not so!
-Galen identified the importance of a healthy diet for the well-being of the gladiators in his care.
+The relationship between diet and health is not only a recent issue: Galen identified the importance of a healthy diet for the well-being of the gladiators in his care.

 He thought of the gladiators’ wounds he treated as ‘windows,’ allowing him to see the functions of various parts of the body.
 He learned the best ways of treating wounds and trauma, and also learned how important good hygiene practices are.
 He reduced the death rate among gladiators dramatically, winning the admiration of the High Priest.

-The ‘windows’ proved to be very important to Galen’s increasingly sophisticated understanding of human anatomy, because dissection of human bodies had been made illegal in the Roman Empire in the year 150.
+The ‘windows’ proved to be very important to Galen’s increasingly sophisticated understanding of human anatomy, because dissection of human bodies was made illegal in the Roman Empire in the year 150 A.D.

 The Road to Rome and RantingThere is a saying that ‘all roads lead to Rome,’ and it was inevitable that a highly skilled, ambitious man like Galen would travel to Rome itself.

-In the year 162, at the age of 33, Galen arrived in the Eternal City.
+In the year 162, age 33, Galen arrived in the Eternal City.

-He did not stay permanently at this stage though: his medical teachings contradicted the methods being used by Rome’s established physicians, who deeply resented him – Galen described them as unscrupulous thieves, more interested in money than healing and truth.
+He did not stay permanently at this stage though: his medical teachings contradicted the methods of Rome’s established physicians, who deeply resented him – Galen described them as unscrupulous thieves, more interested in money than healing and truth.

-Fearing for his life, in about 166 Galen fled Rome for Pergamon until the storm he had caused died down.
+Fearing for his life, in about 166 Galen fled Rome for Pergamon until the storm died down.

 Personal Physician to Rome’s Emperors

-Although he fled from Rome, he must have left a positive impression with the city’s most powerful men.
-In 169 the Roman Emperor Marcus Aurelius summoned the 40 year-old Galen back from Pergamon to become his personal physician, taking him north to where Rome was at war with Germanic tribes.
+Although he fled from Rome, he left a positive impression with the city’s most powerful men.
+In 169 A.D. the Roman Emperor Marcus Aurelius summoned the 40 year-old Galen back from Pergamon to become his personal physician, taking him north to where Rome was warring with Germanic tribes.